07 Mar How To Replace Your Existing Website With a New Website

 Should I change URLs when launching a new website?

 It is best to keep existing URLs whenever possible.
-If URLs must change, proper 301 redirects should be implemented to maintain SEO rankings.
+If URLs must change, proper 301 redirects should be implemented to maintain SEO rankings and prevent users from landing on broken pages.

 Before launching a redesigned website, follow a complete website migration SEO checklist to ensure your rankings and traffic are protected.